nphorsley59/nphorsley59/README.md

 Hi!
-My name is Noah Horsley.
 I am a Python developer with specialization in data science and data systems.
 My background is in statistics and quantitative research.
 I enjoy learning new skills, solving difficult problems, and generating value from data.

 <!--
 **nphorsley59/nphorsley59** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.